z-zang/lm-code-intro-react-router-fakelandia/README.md

 As a non-citizen, you might not be aware that there are only four possible crimes in Fakelandia:

 - Mild Public Rudeness
 - Speaking in a Lift
 - Not Eating Your Vegetables
 - Supporting Manchester United

 Despite the clear severity of some of these awful crimes, the Fakelandians refer to them all as "misdemeanours".

 ## Project Structure

+Generally our frontend apps contact servers (via their APIs) which run on other peoples machines.
+However, it's common in frontend development to run a server locally (on our development machines) to provide a backend for us to call.

 The Fakelandians have provided you with a functioning web server which you can call to get details of any recent crimes.